Mendham Garden Center

 Fall

 By, the Old Guy with the Ponytail We all know that not mowing in a timely manner severely impacts visual turf quality but what else is going on with the overall health and durability of your turf when you don’t mow properly?
-There are proper mowing techniques that have a direct impact on turf quality.
-Sharp blades are important.
-A dull mower blade not only causes poor visual lawn quality but also increases transpiration (moisture consumption and loss).
-It also increases the potential for leaf fungus.
-Proper timing is critical.
-Mowing should be scheduled so that no more than 1/3 the green leaf is removed at any one time.
-Removing more than 1/3 the green leaf interferes with the ability
+We’ll tell you the proper mowing techniques and more in this article.

 Read More »